Old car logos: American car companies that went out of business

 The Legacy of Defunct Car Brands Through Their Logos

 The logo designs of now-defunct automobile companies are interesting because they reveal much about consumer expectations and market trends during their years of operation.
 The colors, shapes, and typeface used in the emblems often echo the era in which they were designed.
-The bold colors and bright wordmarks of the mid-century speak of an era of optimism and rapid growth.
+The mid-century’s bold colors and bright wordmarks speak of an era of optimism and rapid growth.
 At the same time, more subdued designs can signify periods of austerity or significant changes in public sentiment.